Blind people's use of AI technology (BlindTech)

 Phase 5: Publication, impact and outreach.
 Final development of prototype of the practice-orientated model and educational/teaching/instructional materials.
 Dissemination and a large final conference for researchers and practitioners.

 This research supports the development of new methods, theories, models and initiatives based on video ethnographic research into existing practices of using AI-solutions in smartphones and digital assistants like Google Home among BVIP.
-It aims at helping to realize both human and socio-economic potential as AI-solutions may lead to a more independent and meaningful everyday life for BVIP and possible better integration on the labor market.
+It aims at helping to realize both human and socio-economic potential as AI-solutions may lead to a more independent and meaningful everyday life for BVIP and possible better integration on the labour market.

 But we need a more robust knowledge base before we can say just how this is the case and henceforth just how vision professionals may advice and help BVIP with regards to the optimal use of the new technologies.
 The knowledge creation established in BlindTech have direct practical value as it is turned into solutions that are useful in everyday life.
 Through the close collaboration with IBOS and representatives from the practice advisory board questions are identified and explored and a solution model established.
 The generated knowledge will thus lead to effective methods and initiatives that will be rolled out by IBOS and made part of their organizational services.